 What bacteria is harmful in your mouth?

-Aside from the bacteria that causes illnesses like stomach viruses, the main oral pathogens you may be concerned with are streptococcus mutans and porphyromonas gingivalis.
+Aside from the bacteria that cause illnesses like stomach viruses, the main oral pathogens you may be concerned with are streptococcus mutans and porphyromonas gingivalis.
 Streptoccoccus mutans, or S. mutans, are the pathogens responsible for cavities.
 These bacteria break down sugars and starches to create acid which erodes your healthy tooth structure.
 Periodontal disease is caused by an infection from porphyromonas gingivalis which collects with other bacteria in periodontal pockets.